abhijitcr/Assignments/README.md

-# This repository contains comprehensive details of assignments done by me while learning Data Science.
+# This repository contains comprehensive details of assignments done by me in Data Science.

 # List of Assignments
 Basic Statistics_Level 1 - Uploaded